 - 1. When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
 Although unlikely, nearby electronic devices may be affected.
 In that case, move the hearing aid away from the affected electronic device - 2.
-Use only original consumables from ReSound, e.g. tubes and domes. - 3.
+Use only original parts from the manufacturer, e.g. wax guards. - 3.
 Only connect your hearing aids to accessories intended and qualified to be used with your hearing aids.